slightknack/slightknack.dev/content/blog/note.md

 Why is this?
 Have I started to rush?
 Gotten distracted?
 No, not really...

-# What's makes good sketchnotes?
+# What makes good sketchnotes?
 Taking good sketchnotes boils down to two things:

 1. Filtering out all but the most important information